deusx7/deusx7.github.io/Posts/NETWORKING.md

 Please note that some protocols use both TCP and UDP, depending on the specific functionality and requirements.
 Additionally, these port assignments are not exhaustive, and other applications and services may use different ports as well.

-# Binary

-Did you know that computers and networks only work with binary digits, zeros and ones?
-It can be difficult to imagine that all of our data is stored and transmitted as a series of bits.
-Each bit can only have one of two possible values, 0 or 1.
-The term bit is an abbreviation of “binary digit” and represents the smallest piece of data.
-Humans interpret words and pictures, computers interpret only patterns of bits.

-A bit is stored and transmitted as one of two possible discrete states.
-This can include two directions of magnetization, two distinct voltage or current levels, two distinct levels of light intensity, or any other physical system of two discrete states.
-For example, a light switch can be either On or Off; in binary representation, these states would correspond to 1 and 0 respectively.

-Every input device (mouse, keyboard, voice-activated receiver) will translate human interaction into binary code for the CPU to process and store.
-Every output device (printer, speakers, monitors, etc.) will take binary data and translate it back into human recognizable form.
-Within the computer itself, all data is processed and stored as binary.

-Computers use binary codes to represent and interpret letters, numbers and special characters with bits.
-A commonly used code is the American Standard Code for Information Interchange (ASCII).
-With ASCII, each character is represented by eight bits.
-For example:

-- **Capital letter:** A = 01000001
-- **Number:** 9 = 00111001
-- **Special character:** # = 00100011

-Each group of eight bits, such as the representations of letters and numbers, is known as a byte.

-Codes can be used to represent almost any type of information digitally including computer data, graphics, photos, voice, video, and music.

 # Networks and Hosts

 The logical 32-bit IPv4 address is hierarchical and is made up of two parts, the network and the host.
 In the figure, the network portion is blue, and the host portion is red.
 Both parts are required in an IPv4 address.
 Both networks have the subnet mask 255.255.255.0.
 The subnet mask is used to identify the network on which the host is connected.